matraina/matraina/README.md

 - 👋 Hi, I’m @mikyphy
 - 👀 I’m interested in physics and technology
-- 🌱 I help radiation detectors talk to us humans
+- 🌱 I help radiation detectors talk to humans
 - 💞️ I’m happy to collaborate on analysis code for nuclear/astroparticle physics
 - 📫 How to reach me: mtraina@lpnhe.in2p3.fr